Creative Nonfiction Writing Classes Online: 8 Things to Know

 The word “essay” comes from the same root as the word “assay”—to explore, to test out.
 Creative nonfiction stays true to this original spirit: it’s exploratory, experimental, a way of discovering something you didn’t know when you started writing.
 There’s nothing rote about it.
 In this way, it’s much closer to fiction and poetry than to those high school essays.

-4. …But your creative nonfiction course will be a lot of (fun!) work!
+4. …But your creative nonfiction courses will be a lot of (fun!) work!

 When you take creative nonfiction writing classes online, you’re going to read.
 A lot.
 You’ll read even more than you write—and it’ll make your writing better.